nutonomy/nuscenes-devkit/README.md

 ```
 The devkit is tested for Python 3.7.
 To install Python 3.7 and set up a new virtual environment, you can look at [these instructions](#setting-up-a-new-virtual-environment).
-To install the required packages, run the following command in your favourite virtual environment.
+To install the required packages, run the following command in your favourite virtual environment:
 ```
 pip install -r requirements.txt
 ```